-In another example, I delivered a two day Direction in Management Seminar for a large manufacturing company with offices throughout the US and around the world.
-Prior to delivering the seminar, I had opportunity to sit down with the CEO and answer a series of questions he had about our research and the seminar.
+In another example, I delivered a two-day Direction in Management Seminar for a large manufacturing company with offices throughout the US and worldwide.
+Before delivering the seminar, I had the opportunity to sit down with the CEO and answer a series of questions about our research and the seminar.
 I shared with him that most of what I teach comes from talking to people in positions like you.
 I asked him, what is the most important concept you have learned and applied as a CEO in keeping this company on a profitable base?
-He didn’t hesitate, “I have found that if I can build a strong trust relationship with each of my executive staff, and require them to do the same, and then pass that down through the company leadership, it creates a working foundation that keeps everything else in right prospective.”
-My question then was, when and where did you develop this principal as part of the foundation of your leadership?
+He didn’t hesitate, “I have found that if I can build a strong trust relationship with each of my executive staff, and require them to do the same, and then pass that down through the company leadership, it creates a working foundation that keeps everything else in the right perspective.”
+My question then was, when and where did you develop this principle as part of the foundation of your leadership?

-He said “when I was a young man just out of college I was meeting my wife for lunch at a park bench in the middle of town.
-While I was waiting I started talking to an elderly man who was sitting next to me.
+He said, “when I was a young man just out of college, I was meeting my wife for lunch at a park bench in the middle of town.
+While I was waiting, I started talking to an older man who was sitting next to me.
 I found out he was a retired executive from one of the largest food manufacturers in the US with offices in our city and throughout the country.
-Boy did he have some good stuff to share with me, a twenty three year old just out of college and now getting into the corporate world.
-Before I left I set a time to meet with him on that same bench or at a local coffee house to learn more of his experience and knowledge.
-This relationship lasted over a year and I am still using much of what he shared with me at that time.”
+Boy, did he have some good stuff to share with me, a twenty-three-year-old just out of college and now getting into the corporate world.
+Before I left, I set a time to meet with him on that same bench or at a local coffee house to learn more about his experience and knowledge.
+This relationship lasted over a year, and I am still using much of what he shared with me at that time.”

-I have had these kind of conversations with people in high leadership roles in the federal government in years past when I lived in the Washington D.C. area.
-In getting to know congressmen and senators as a part of one of the Presidential Inaugural Celebrations, this same concept was evident.
-That to be a leader one must develop trust relationships with those that support their values, thoughts and position.
-In a recent seminar I was presenting I was asked, “how do you create a trust relationship with people you have never met before as a sales person?’
+I had had this kind of conversation with people in high leadership roles in the federal government in years past when I lived in the Washington D.C. area.
+In getting to know members of Congress and senators as a part of one of the Presidential Inaugural Celebrations, this concept was evident.
+To be a leader, one must develop trust relationships with those who support their values, thoughts, and position.
+In a recent seminar I was presenting, I was asked, “how do you create a trust relationship with people you have never met before as a salesperson?’
 Here are a few keys:

-- You will find that if you are making an effort to get to know a person with questions that allow them to give you detailed answers, you can listen to what they say but more important you can hear why they are saying it, what you will hear are their values.
+- You will find that if you are making an effort to get to know a person with questions that allow them to give you detailed answers, you can listen to what they say, but more importantly, you can hear why they are saying it, what you will hear are their values.

 - Then it is a matter of relating everything you say to their value system.

 You can apply this concept within your daily interactions within your work organization.
-If you are a leader, it is vital to your leadership to know and understand the values of each of your subordinates because their values will lead them into decisions they make and how they relate to you.
-Many of the breakdowns in management, employee relationships is caused by a lack of understanding of the subordinates values.
-As a leader it is vital to your deference with your people to be able to relate to each person as an individual.
+If you are a leader, it is vital to your leadership to know and understand the values of each of your subordinates because their values will lead them into the decisions they make and how they relate to you.
+Many of the breakdowns in management, employee relationships are caused by a lack of understanding of the subordinate’s values.
+As a leader, it is vital to your deference with your people and to relate to each person as an individual.
 That happens when you understand each person’s values and allow them to give you insight on how best to relate to them personally.

 You might say, “Isn’t it the responsibility of the employee to relate to my values?”
-You would like to think so and there are many people who will tell you that is true.
-I have found in our studies that effective leadership relates to each individual as a unique personage, which causes that person to believe in the leader and become a strong supporter to that person’s leadership.
+You would like to think so, and many people will tell you that it is true.
+I have found in our studies that effective leadership relates to each individual as a unique personage, which causes that person to believe in the leader and become a strong supporter of that person’s leadership.

-I believe in interviewing subordinates on a regular basis with questions such as, “In your day to day work with our company, what do you find the most challenging aspect of your job?”
+I believe in interviewing subordinates regularly with questions such as, “In your day-to-day work with our company, what do you find the most challenging aspect of your job?”
 “If you could change anything in your work area, what would that be?”
 “Who in your department is the person you are most impressed with?”
 “Why is that?”
 “Who in your department do you have the most difficulty working with?”
 “Why is that?”
-You might get some surprising answers that will give you better understanding of the workplace and people that should be recognized for a good job.
-You might also be surprised that the person you are talking to has no clue of what is going on in your department.
-There is great value to you as a leader to take the time to interview each employee over the period of a year.
-You might find a person that can be far more value to you than you have been using.
+You might get some surprising answers that will give you a better understanding of the workplace and people that should be recognized for a good job.
+You might also be surprised that the person you are talking to has no clue what is going on in your department.
+There is great value to you as a leader to take the time to interview each employee over a period of one year.
+You might find a person that can be of far more value to you than you have been using.
 You also might find a person who is buried in responsibility that they cannot handle.
-In that case you must find a position that better fits that person’s growth and development and then start a process of helping that person stretch and become more productive.
+In that case, you must find a position that better fits that person’s growth and development and then start a process of helping that person stretch and become more productive.

-With the information you receive you can build a stronger relationship of trust between you and that person.
+With the information you receive, you can build a stronger trust relationship between you and that person.
 People stretch to meet the expectations of a person who believes in them.
-These kind of sessions cause the employee to feel accepted by you, and acceptance causes a staff member to believe you trust them, and trust projected creates trust returned.
+These kinds of sessions cause the employee to feel accepted by you, and acceptance causes a staff member to believe you trust them, and trust projected creates trust returned.

-In our online academy, How to Relate to Anyone you will find these kind of relationship concepts that can help you as a sales person, manager or in any relationship you may have.
+In our online academy, How to Relate to Anyone, you will find these kinds of relationship concepts that can help you as a salesperson, manager, or in any relationship you may have.
 View the first program for free and see how you can better relate to anyone, including your working relationships.